Every Cuyahoga County Public Library branch is a Passport Acceptance Facility, as designated by the Department of State.

 It was issued in your current name.

 Find passport application details on the Department of State passport page and from the National Passport Center, 877.487.2778.
+The U.S. Department of State has the sole responsibility for examining applications and issuing passports.

 If you were born in Ohio, visit the state Department of Health’s Vital Records page.
 If you were born in another state, visit the CDC’s page with link to each state’s vital records contact information and website.